Psalms 107 — Four rock-bottom stories, one God who never stops pulling up

 Fourth group: the sailors.
 These are the ones who went out on the open sea and discovered just how small they really are.

 Some went down to the sea in ships, doing business on the great waters.
 They saw the deeds of the Lord — his wondrous works in the deep.
 He commanded the stormy wind, and the waves rose up.
 One second they were riding the waves to the sky, the next they were plunging into the depths.
 Their courage melted away.
 They stumbled and staggered like they were gone off something, completely at their wits' end.
 Then they cried out to the Lord in their trouble, and he delivered them.
 He made the storm be still.
 The waves went quiet.
 And they were so glad for the calm that he brought them safely to their destination.
-Let them thank the Lord for his steadfast love.
-Let them praise him in the congregation and in the assembly of the elders.
+Let them thank the Lord for his .
+Let them him in the congregation and in the assembly of the .

 When you're in a storm that's bigger than you — and every storm is bigger than you — there's only one move.
 Cry out.
 He's the only one who can tell the waves to sit down.
 No cap. ⚡